Suesanz/Book-appointments/README.md

 # Book appointments

-### Ask for appointment from anyone by sending them mail and once they accept the invitation, you will get a notification and now you can generate a QR code which can be shown at the time of apoointment.
+### Ask for appointment from anyone by sending them mail and once they accept the invitation, you will get a notification and now you can generate a QR code which can be shown at the time of appointment.

 ## Setup client side